ckim06/front-end-test/README.md

 Some of the images from products.json came back with access denied errors.
 I'm not sure how to fix that from the front-end, I would usually go to the person that set up those images for a fix.

 Some of the products are also missing a productDisplayName_en property.
 I wasn't exactly sure what properties to use, so I picked that one and series.

+## Wishlist for More Time
+If I had more time I wish I could find a better responsive fix for the grid.